thaliaarchi/notes/wspace/assembly/whitelips.md

 it has the name of a mnemonic, that instruction is used instead; otherwise, the macro invocation is silently replaced with nothing.

-A macro can be named anything, that's a valid word token.
+A macro can be named anything, that's a valid label token.
 This includes instruction mnemonics, the names of previously defined macros, or labels.
 It only shadows a mnemonic if the arguments are of the appropriate types.
 Macros shadow previously defined macros of the same name.
 Macros do not expand in label